 - BeachGuard — Water quality advisories, available Memorial Day to Labor Day from the Ohio Dept. of Health

 East Harbor’s trail system leads visitors through the many different habitats found within the park.
 Multiple trails total more than 10 miles.
-All trails are multi-use, which allow hiking, biking, snowmobiles, etc.
+All trails are multi-use and allow hiking, biking, snowmobiles, etc.

 The trail system includes: